cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 throughput should be favored.

-For this is initial solution implementation it is proposed that the relational database [Postgresql](https://www.postgresql.org/) should be used in order to support the RPC scalability and this will also provide more flexibility when implementing the RPC v2 endpoints that can return data in different forms and database indexes might also be leveraged in order to boost the query responses performance.
+For this is initial solution implementation it is proposed that the relational database [Postgresql](https://www.postgresql.org/) should be used in order to support the RPC scalability and this will also provide more flexibility when implementing the RPC Companion `/v2` endpoint that can return data in different forms and database indexes might also be leveraged in order to boost the query responses performance.

 The data needs to be available both for the Ingest Service (writes) and the RPC server instance (reads) and these service might be running from different machines so an embedded database